Colostrum

 Does colostrum actually improve athletic performance?

-Can colostrum help heal leaky gut?
+Can colostrum help leaky gut or intestinal permeability?

 If I have dairy allergy, can I still take colostrum?